Sumico/ttp/docs/source/Match Variables/Functions.rst

      - checks if match is greater than given value
    * - `lessthan`_
      - checks if match is less than given value
+   * - `is_ip`_
+     - tries to convert match result to ipaddress object and returns True if so, False otherwise
+   * - `cidr_match`_
+     - transforms result to ipaddress object and checks if it overlaps with given prefix

 Python builtins
 ------------------------------------------------------------------------------